New Jersey Roads - I-78 (/US 22)

 I-78 on NJ 139

-Let me explain that a little.
+Let me explain NJ 139 a little.
 I-78 is the only signed two-digit Interstate highway with at-grade intersections.
 I-A1 through I-A4 in Alaska have at-grade intersections and are mostly two-lane roads, but are not signed.
 I-180 in Wyoming also has them, but it's a three-digit.
 I-10 in Texas and some other Western highways have at-grade ranch entrances, but those aren't intersections and generally don't cross the highway.
 Had I-78 been completed in New York (via the Lower Manhattan, Bushwick, Nassau, and Clearview Expressways, most of which are unbuilt), this section would be even more incongruous, but having the highway end just at the other side of the Holland tunnel doesn't make much sense anyway.
 The traffic signals cause plenty of delay on both I-78 and NJ 139, but any plans to replace them are long-term.
 I don't mind having the signals there, but why can't I-78 just end at I-95?
 East of there it's a toll highway, which Interstates aren't supposed to be, then a surface street, then a toll tunnel, then a one-way loop in New York.
 Not at all up to standards, if you ask me or any other sane engineer.

 Follow I-78 into PA